Anti-Anxiety Meds: Lifesaver or Scary Prospect?

 Nortriptyline (Pamelor) Vilazodone (Viibryd)

 A recent Canadian study found the SSRI type of antidepressant disrupts the brain’s natural regulation of its many functions.
 Though SSRI’s can help depression by retaining serotonin longer in the brain, they also disrupt the naturally ideal function of serotonin.
-The study also cited that study participants taking both the TAC and SSRI types of antidepressants evidenced increased risk of early death.
+The study also cited that study participants taking both the TCA and SSRI types of antidepressants evidenced increased risk of early death.

 “Bottom line: the analysis found that taking antidepressants raised the risk of dying prematurely by 33 percent over those not taking antidepressants.
 Antidepressant users were also 14 percent more likely to have a heart attack, stroke or other adverse cardiovascular event.”